Adam5Wu/SCapRider/README.md

   It is an improved version of V2, on the following aspects:

   1. Completely eliminate mechanical relay use
+  2. Better transient over-voltage protections
-  2. Increased voltage hysteresis for super capacitor, from 4.3v-off-5v-on to 4.3v-off-8.8v-on
+  3. Increased voltage hysteresis for super capacitor, from 4.3v-off-5v-on to 4.3v-off-8.8v-on
-  3. Configurable power out soft-start -- no power out until capacitor reaches 8.8v
+  4. Configurable power out soft-start -- no power out until capacitor reaches 8.8v
-  4. Ability to power off MCU circuits
+  5. Ability to power off MCU circuits

 ## Layout Software Used
 PCBWeb http://www.pcbweb.com/